-The Management Company has further delegated investment management and central administration activities with the
+The Management Company has further delegated investment management and central administration activities with the agreement of the Fund.
+The Management Company itself acts as the Global Distributor.

 Additionally, the Board of Directors may authorize the Management Company to take decisions on day-to-day management matters the decision power on which is assigned to the Board of Directors by virtue of the Prospectus.